wtsyeda/QSMART/README.md

 ## Usage

+The script *Demo_QSMART.m* calls the main 'QSMART' function and contains a description of user-specified parameters.
+The parameter settings have been optimized for Siemens 7T MRI scanner.
+To run *Demo_QSMART.m* on your data, please specifiy paths to phase and magnitude DICOM folders.

 ### QSMART Reconstruction pipeline
 * Load complex image data from DICOMS (Magnitude and phase images)
 * Inital brain mask using FSL's BET, vasculature mask using Frangi filters and indent mask